Introduction

 All these examples make it pretty clear that AI can support scriptwriting by offering new insights and making the whole process more efficient.
 But still, human creativity and intuition are super important.
 AI tools are meant to assist people, not replace them or anything.

-As the film industry keeps exploring AI, it’s kind of exciting to imagine what new tools might show up next.
+As the film industry keeps exploring AI, it’s exciting to imagine what new tools might show up next.
 By using these technologies early on, writers and filmmakers can really take advantage of AI while still keeping that human touch that makes stories feel special.

 Learning from projects like Sunspring and ScriptBook helps guide how we use AI in scriptwriting in the future.
 The main goal is to combine AI with human creativity so we can tell better stories and make more successful films.